zuuraidrisova/RestAssuredProject/src/test/java/day11_HowToHandleDynamicData/day16.md

 Day 16 (Day 11 of RestAssured)

 Warm Up Task :

-Getting the dymanic data from different request for the test.(No DB Access situation) We want to test 1.
+Getting the dynamic data from different request for the test.
+(No DB Access situation) We want to test 1.

 JSON SCHEMA VALIDATION

 {
     "id": 1,
     "name": "Florrie",
     "gender": "Male",
     "phone": 3031618834
 }

-We have tested the body , status code , headers But now , How do I make sure the response json : have the correct structure as defined?
+We have tested the body , status code , headers
+But now , How do I make sure the response json : have the correct structure as defined?

-for example : it only has the 4 fields as displayed above the data type for the value match and the value match certain criteria like (2-15 chars..)
+for example : it only has the 4 fields as displayed above, the data type for the value matches and the value matches certain criteria like (2-15 chars..)

-JsonSchema is a documentation in json format to specify the structure of a json string match certian rules or criteria.
+JsonSchema is a documentation in json format to specify the structure of a json string match certain rules or criteria.

 This is one of the minimalist schema for above json string